-The document is divided into six sections.
-The introduction in Section 2 explains how there is growing recognition of the importance of research software.
-Section 3 discusses the definition of research software used in this guide, and is followed by Section 4, which highlights the benefits of SMPs.
+The document is divided into seven sections.
+The introduction in Section 2 provides relevant context.
+Section 3 discusses the definition of research software used in this guide, followed by Section 4, which highlights the benefits of SMPs.
 Section 5 describes core requirements for SMPs and provides resources to guide researchers and research support staff in fulfilling these requirements.
-Finally, Section 6 provides a framework for implementing the core requirements into SMPs.
+Section 6 provides a framework for implementing the core requirements into SMPs.
 It also guides the reader in choosing suitable subsets of requirements to create SMP templates for different types of software that require different levels of management (low, medium, and high).
 This section also includes an example SMP template for each of the three management levels.
+Finally, Section 7 describes open questions which are out of scope for this document.